KyleRego/KyleRego.github.io/collections/_software_development_notes/sqlite-notes.markdown

 mathjax: false
 ---

-SQLite provides a relational database management system (RDBMS) that does not use a client/server architecture.
+SQLite provides a relational database management system (RDBMS) that has a dynamic type system and does not use a client/server architecture.
 The database (the definition of the database schema as well as the data) is itself just a single file, which conveniently is cross-platform.

-SQLite has some unique features such as a dynamic type system and the ability to use an in-memory SQLite database as a data structure.
-If you take advantage of this, instead of writing the procedural code to access and update an object, you can just tell the database engine what needs to be done and it will do it for you very efficiently.
+It is also possible to use a SQLite database as an in-memory object/data structure.

 # sqlite3

 This is a command line tool for interacting with a SQLite database.
-It is analogous to the `mysql` and `pgsql` applications.
+It is like the `mysql` and `pgsql` applications.

 {% highlight console %}
  $ sqlite3 collection.anki21